 A Little Help Goes A Long Way

-We are providing food staples like corn, beans, and rice
+Thanks to caring and generous donors, we supplied food staples like corn, beans, and rice

-to 450 people in the communities near The Mountain School
+to 450 people in the communities near The Mountain School during 2020.

-Food Project Progress
+Food Project Success

 A Huge Thank You